abysssdweller/image-to-ascii/README.md

 # Image to ASCII Converter

-This is a simple command-line tool written in Rust for converting images to ASCII art.
+This is a simple tool written in Rust for converting images to ASCII art.

 ## Prerequisites